I Tried 4 Natural Mosquito Repellents. This is what worked…

 How Effective Was It?

-In retrospect, I probably should have tried another brand as this is the same brand as the bracelets I purchased.
-Yet again, I was surprised how effective this spray was.
+In retrospect, I probably should have tried another brand, as this is the same brand as the bracelets I purchased.
+Yet again, I was surprised at how effective this spray was.
 I waited until later in the evening and just used this spray as we sat around the campfire around dusk.
 No bites.
 We were also camping outside in a tent, and I wondered if I would wake up loaded with bumps.
 Despite seeing a couple of mosquitoes in the tent, I had no new bites in the morning.
 This is another product I’ll be keeping around.

 What Mosquito Repellents Do The Experts Recommend?

-Due to the seriousness of diseases like West Nile, experts including both the Environmental Working Group (EWG) and Consumer Reports urge folks to use insect repellents when heading into the great outdoors.
+Due to the seriousness of diseases like West Nile, experts, including both the Environmental Working Group (EWG) and Consumer Reports, urge folks to use insect repellents when heading into the great outdoors.
 If you’re just out for a short period of time, the EWG recommends either 10% picaridin or 10% DEET products.
 Other options include IR3535, oil of lemon eucalyptus, 2k-undercanone, or botanical repellents (but make sure to test them on a small patch of skin first as they’re more likely to contain allergens, and their effectiveness varies widely).
-For longer periods, they recommend increasing the dosage of picaridin to 20% or using 20% IR3535 or using 20 to 30% time-released DEET.
-30 – 40% oil of lemon eucalyptus is also recommended for children over 3 as well as adults.
-Insect repellents are not recommended at all for children under 6 months old, so follow the recommendations for other ways to decrease the risk of bites below if you have an infant.

 The EWG also recommends choosing concentrations for the time period you’ll be outside and not any longer; i.e., use the lowest effective concentration.
 They also recommend never using DEET with a concentration of 30% or more on anyone or using fogger insecticides because they contain higher levels of toxins.
-They also suggest staying away from the common aerosol sprays as you’re more likely to inhale chemicals or accidently get the spray in your eyes.
+They also suggest staying away from the common aerosol sprays as you’re more likely to inhale chemicals or accidentally get the spray in your eyes.
 Instead, they recommend lotions or towelettes, and they advise that you always wash your hands after applying, especially if you’ll be around food.

 Contrary to my natural mosquito repellent experiments, EWG suggests that bracelets and patches are ineffective.

 Consumer Reports uses much more sophisticated tests for mosquito repellents than I did.
 They have folks stick their arms into cages filled with female mosquitoes and then watch and record bites for five minutes every hour.
-If the test subject is bitten two or more time in one session or once in each of the two consecutive sessions, the repellent fails.
+If the test subject is bitten two or more times in one session or once in each of the two consecutive sessions, the repellent fails.

 Both groups recommend reading the labels carefully because both active ingredients and concentrations matter.
 Their top-performing products included DEET (at 15 to 30%—greater concentrations were no more effective and may pose risks), oil of lemon eucalyptus (at 30%), and picaridin (at 20%—less was not found to be effective in their tests).
 Consumer Reports scored IR3535 and 2-undercanone as less effective.